 My research and teaching interests are indeed grounded in 20th-21st Century French and Francophone Studies, cultural and visual studies, cultural memory studies, postcolonial studies, and women’s studies.

 My monograph The Resistance Revisited in Cinema, Literature, bande dessinée and Television (1942-2012) examined the relationship between collective memory and popular culture through the fictional representations of the French Resistance in films, bandes dessinées, novels, poetry and television from World War II to the present day.
 My current book project studies French and Francophone cultural responses to terrorism from the 1940s to the present day.

-In addition to my teaching and research, study abroad has been an important part of my career: I have created, directed and participated in study undergraduate and graduate programs in Quebec, Tours, Avignon, Paris and West Africa.
-In the summer of 2019, I will be acting as new director of the Institut d’Avignon (six-week summer program) under the auspices of Bryn Mawr College.
+In addition to my teaching and research, study abroad has been an important part of my career: I have created, directed and participated in undergraduate and graduate study abroad programs in Quebec, Tours, Avignon, Paris and West Africa.
+I am currently director of the Institut d’Avignon (six-week summer undergraduate and graduate program in French and Francophone studies) under the auspices of Bryn Mawr College.

 Ph.D. in French, University of California, Santa Barbara

 M.A. in North-American studies, Université de Paris III-Sorbonne nouvelle

 B.A. in English, Université de Paris III-Sorbonne nouvelle